adrienj/intercrop-data/README.md

 ## Roadmap
 - Define the ontology
 - Define the taxonomic reference
+- Parse the wikipedia page (https://en.wikipedia.org/wiki/List_of_companion_plants)
 - Document how to contribute
-- Parse the wikipedia page (https://en.wikipedia.org/wiki/List_of_companion_plants)
+- Publish on zenodo
 - Contribute to GloBI (https://www.globalbioticinteractions.org/contribute) ?
-- Publish on zenodo ?
-- Update wikidata ?
+- Update wikidata/wikipedia ?